Kaka- Soccer

 Lying in bed for two months with a broken neck, 18-year-old Ricardo Izecson dos Santos Leite made a list of 10 goals.
 Nevermind the fact that he was uncertain to ever play football again after fracturing his sixth vertebra at the bottom of a waterslide.

-And forget cautious optimism.
-These were remarkable dreams even for a boy raised on the football mania of Brazil — especially one who had needed a medical program and who had yet to make the starting lineup of the junior squad of São Paulo Football Club.
-The list began with “Return to football” and continued upward to finish with “Compete in the World Cup” and “Transfer to a big club in Italy or Germany.”
+These were remarkable dreams for a boy raised during the football mania of Brazil — especially one who had needed a medical program and who had yet to make the starting lineup of the junior squad of São Paulo Football Club.
+The list began with “Return to football” and finished with “Compete in the World Cup” and “Transfer to a big club in Italy or Germany.”

 Brazil had met Kaká.
 (The nickname, pronounced Ka-kah’, came when his older brother couldn’t pronounce his name.)
 He claimed his starting spot for São Paulo and within two years could cross off the entire list of goals, including playing for Brazil’s World Cup champions.
 Soon, Kaká stood at the top of world football, sweeping its highest individual honors: the Ballon d’Or for best in the world and the FIFA World Player of the Year.